waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_4.md

 Failures:

-  1) DockingStation should raise Exception with "No Bikes Available" Failure/Error: it { expect { subject.release_bike }.to raise_error 'No Bikes Available' }
-       expected Exception with "No Bikes Available" but nothing was raised
+  1) DockingStation raises error when no bikes available Failure/Error: expect { subject.release_bike }.to raise_error 'No Bikes Available' expected Exception with "No Bikes Available" but nothing was raised
-     # ./spec/docking_station_spec.rb:5:in `block (2 levels) in <top (required)>'
+      # ./spec/docking_station_spec.rb:7:in `block (2 levels) in <top (required)>'

   2) member of public accesses bike and there are none available Failure/Error: expect { docking_station.release_bike }.to raise_error 'No Bikes Available'